Articles in Featuring Felines are written by

 Reykjavik

-A few years ago there were at least two library cats in Iceland, but neither of them is still there; they have not been replaced and we don't know of any others.
+In the past there were at least two library cats in Iceland, but neither of them is still there; they have not been replaced and we don't know of any others.

 Funi was resident cat from 2004 at the National and University Library of Iceland in the capital city of Reykjavik.
 Reference librarian Stefania Arnórsdóttir told us that Funi disappeared several years ago and was very much missed.
 We found this image of him (upper); it doesn't look like a very comfortable sleeping spot, but clearly he found it satisfactory!